BOK CHOY Recipe

 By David J. Stewart

-Bok choi is thought to be the oldest of the Asian greens.
-Bok choi, otherwise known as bak choi, paak choy, Chinese chard cabbage and Chinese mustard cabbage is a unique looking vegetable which is a member of the cabbage family.
+Bok Choy is thought to be the oldest of the Asian greens.
+Bok Choy, otherwise known as Bak Choy, Paak Choy, Chinese chard cabbage and Chinese mustard cabbage is a unique looking vegetable which is a member of the cabbage family.
 It has been cultivated in China since at least the 5th century and in Europe since the 18th century.
-Hong Kong farmers grow over 20 kinds of bok choi, but you'll only find a couple popular varieties in the U.S.
+Hong Kong farmers grow over 20 kinds of Bok Choy, but you'll only find a couple popular varieties in the U.S.

 Recipe for Stir-Fried Bok Choi: